Sign up for our free newsletter

 Lyft will be announcing plans to provide free and discounted rides to uninsured individuals.
 Read Lyft’s Health and Safety policies to learn how Lyft says it keeps its drivers and riders safe during rides.

-Educators and other school staff are divided into priority groups for vaccination, according to the county’s office of education.
-Right now, most of group 1A has received the vaccine, with educators in 1B becoming eligible soon, and groups 2 through 4 following.
+Educators and other school staff are divided into priority groups for vaccination, according to the county’s office of education:

 - 1A: Staff currently working with students in person at schools in the hardest-hit zip codes, including East Oakland (94621, 94603), West Oakland (94606, 94601), and Fruitvale (94607)